 Alright, so is it a midlife crisis?
 In a way, yes.
 But not in the traditional sense.
 I am 45 years old and that most certainly qualifies me as middle-aged.
 I can see and feel the signs of an aging body, face, and hair every time I look in the mirror or tackle a set of stairs.
 My children are grown up; my daughter is married and my son has graduated from college.
 I am getting older and it’s a reality.
-When I look back at pictures of my former, youthful self, I see and recall the most beautiful hair I personally have ever laid eyes on.
-I had a crowning glory of long, vibrant, silky, full-bodied hair – dark brown with red and gold highlights.
-It was a thing of beauty all on its own and I was known for my hair since I was very little.
-How on earth I was blessed to be the one to call it mine I will never know.
+When I look back at pictures of my former, youthful self, I see and recall a crowning glory of long, vibrant, silky, full-bodied hair – dark brown with red and gold highlights.
+It was a thing of beauty which never failed to garner attention.

 But in my mid 30s I discovered (oh the horror) a few nasty, wiry, silver hairs poking up through my luscious strands like a gleaming pitch fork tines.
 Um…WHAT?
 This couldn’t be happening to ME!
 So I plucked them . . . and they re-grew . . . and apparently multiplied.
 (Word to the wise – plucking gray hairs is like dowsing water on your Mogwai – see, I told you I was old – you are too if you get that reference) So one day, I did the unthinkable – broke down and bought a couple of boxes of hair color.
 “This is it,” I thought, “say goodbye to the beautiful hair forever.”
 I actually cried.
 The thought of having to color ALL of my hair when all I wanted to do was cover up a few gray strands killed me.
 I still had TONS of beautiful locks!
 But I took a deep breath, wiped away the tears, and did it.
 And for the last 10 years I’ve been doing it.
 At first I could get away with going 3-5 months without re-coloring it.
 Over the past decade that time has diminished to its current range of about 3 weeks between colorings.